 Stop 5: Aireys Inlet

 If you’re feeling peckish (even after that ice cream!), grab some lunch in Aireys Inlet.
-Try A la Grecque for Greek food, pick up some goodies from Truffles and have a picnic, or grab pizza from The Captain of Aireys.
+Try A la Grecque for Greek food, grab pizza from The Captain of Aireys or have lunch at the Aireys Pub.

 The Split Point Lighthouse is a great photo location, and will be familiar to anyone who grew up watching the 90s kids show ‘Round the Twist.
 Built in 1891, the lighthouse still has its original construction.
 You can book a self-guided tour and climb to the top for the great views.